gtanczyk/genaicode/README.md

 GenAIcode supports various command-line options to customize its behavior:

+- `--ai-service=<ai service>`: Pick an ai service/model that will be used for code generation
 - `--ui`: Run the tool as a web server, and use it via browser
 - `--ui-port=<port>`: Specify the port for the web server when using --ui (default: 1337)
 - `--interactive`: Run the tool in interactive mode